fpv-iplab/rulstm/README.md

  * the fifth column contains the detection confidence scores;
  * columns 2-5 contain the coordinates of the detected bounding boxes in the format: `[xmin, ymin, xmax, ymax]`.
 Please refer to [https://github.com/epic-kitchens/annotations/blob/master/EPIC_noun_classes.csv](https://github.com/epic-kitchens/annotations/blob/master/EPIC_noun_classes.csv) for the list of object ids.

+## Feature Extraction
+A few example scripts showing how we performed feature extraction from video, can be found in the `FEATEXT` directory.

+To extract features using the TSN models, it is necessary to install the `pretrainedmodels` package through `pip install pretrainedmodels`.

+To run the examples follow these steps:
+ * `cd FEATEXT`;
+ * `./scripts/download_models.sh`;
+ * Extract sample data with `tar xvf data.tar`.
+This will extract a few files in the `data` folder.
+These include:
+   * RGB frames.
+In general, these can be extracted using programs such as `ffmpeg`;
+   * Optical flows.
+These have been extracted using the TVL1 algorithm.
+Different programs can be used to extract the optical flow son GPU.
+For instance, https://github.com/feichtenhofer/gpu_flow;
+   * Object bounding boxes.
+These can be extracted using the Faster R-CNN model provided with this repository (see the `detect_video.py` script in `FasterRCNN/tools`;
+ * Create the destination directory for the features with `mkdir features`;
+ * Run the example scripts:
+   * `python extract_sample_rgb.py`;
+   * `python extract_sample_flow.py`;
+   * `python extract_sample_obj.py`;
+ * The scripts will create sample LMDB dbs in `features`;

 ## Related Works
  * A. Furnari, S. Battiato, K. Grauman, G. M. Farinella, Next-Active-Object Prediction from Egocentric Videos, Journal of Visual Communication and Image Representation, 2017.
 [Download](https://arxiv.org/pdf/1904.05250.pdf);